Staunton VA: Shakespeare and Diverse Architecture in a Small Virginia Town

 TASTE: Ox Eye Vineyards Tasting Room

 You’ll find this modest tasting room directly across the street from Sunspot Glassblowers.
-Ox Eye began as grape growers for other wineries in the area – a region known for cool-climate varieties.
-Ox Eye’s grapes are grown “in the mountains” and thus produce fantastic Riesling, Cabernet Franc, Pinot Noir, and other dry varietals. $7 for a taste of 10 wines.
+Ox Eye Vineyards began as grape growers for other wineries in the area – a region known for cool-climate varieties.
+Ox Eye’s grapes are grown “in the mountains” and thus produce fantastic Riesling, Cabernet Franc, Pinot Noir, and other dry varietals.

-Once on the edge of the American frontier in the foothills of the Blue Ridge Mountains, Staunton was the last stop on the railroad line and “a rockin’ place” post Civil War.
+Once on the edge of the American frontier, in the foothills of the Blue Ridge Mountains, the Virginia Central Railroad changed everything: Staunton became “a rockin’ place” post Civil War.

 Now, boutiques, galleries, antique emporiums, and celebrated restaurants are attracting a growing number of visitors.
-But for architecture fans, a stroll down Beverly Street and its offshoots is a feast for the eyes.
+But for architecture fans, a stroll down Beverley Street and its offshoots is a feast for the eyes.

 TOUR: Grand Caverns, Grottoes